Forging the Forger: An Attempt to Improve Authorship Verification via Data Augmentation: Possible explanations of negative results

 Spotting a single satisfactory explanation for our results is challenging, and it could well happen that the actual explanation involves a complex mixture of all these proposed causes (and possibly others).
-In retrospective, we deem that the most likely explanation for the negative results emerges from the conflict between the intrinsic characteristics of the task: imitating the style of a candidate author is a very complicated goal for which the amount of data that would be required easily goes beyond the typically few data available in authorship analysis endeavours.
+In retrospective, we deem that the most likely explanation for the negative results emerges from the conflict between the intrinsic characteristics of the task: imitating the style of a candidate author is a highly complex task that often demands an amount of data beyond the typically limited resources available in authorship analysis endeavors.
 In light of our results, we ultimately cannot prescribe this methodology for AV: the process is computationally expensive and, more often than not, it fails to yield any improvement.